timtadh/hackthology/hackthology/content/pages/consulting.md

 5. Table Driven Top Down Parsing
 6. Bottom Up Parsing with Yacc and Yacc like systems
 7. Intermediate Representations with Abstract Syntax Trees

-please get in touch at :: tadh at case dot edu

-# Python or Go Consulting

-Do you have a project in Python or Go that needs some additional support?
-I am your guy!
-I have been working in Python since 2003 and I have been working with Go since its first public release (2009).
-I have implemented a number of systems
-including: web services, databases, gui programs, deployment management systems, compilers, machine learning algorithms, etc...

-# Distributed Programming and Systems Programming

-Need to setup a Map Reduce System?
-Need to write your own Map Reduce System?
-Need to write your own database?
-Let's talk!